ShiroXOkami/VRCASL-Gestures-Simplified/README.md

 Huge Thanks to all my friends for the inspiration and to all the people who use this in game ^~^

+A ThumbParameters OSC must be running for ASLGS to function properly.

 Highly recommend using [@benaclejames](https://github.com/benaclejames/OVRThumbParams) method to automatically run with SteamVR.

-Alternative method using [@I5UCC](https://github.com/I5UCC/VRCThumbParamsOSC) OSC program.
+Alternative method using [@I5UCC](https://github.com/I5UCC/VRCThumbParamsOSC) standalone OSC program.

 ## To add to Avatar
 1. Import Package